manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 }
 ```
 The student is the teacher, so TaPart shares the link to student with `@link(share=true)` and student is passed along to
 the Teacher constructor.
+Without `share=true` a compiler error indicates the overlap with Person.

 >Note, `part` classes are _not_ required with `@link(share=true)`; it works with both forwarding and delegation.

 # Structural interfaces

-Sometimes the class you want to link to doesn't implement the interface you want to expose.
-If you don't control the implementation
+Sometimes the class you want to link to doesn't nominally implement the interface you want to expose.
+If you don't control
-of the class, you can define a [structural interface](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#structural-interfaces-via-structural)
+the implementation of the class, you can define a [structural interface](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#structural-interfaces-via-structural)
 to map the methods of your choosing.
 ```java
 @Structural